 A vessel shall not land lobster harvested by a lobster pot unless such vessel is in the possession of a valid New Jersey Lobster Pot Permit issued in the name of the vessel and owner.
 There are five different types of lobster pot permits (Types A, B, C, E, and F) which determine a lobster pot fisherman's pot allocation, areas where these pots may be fished (i.e. Lobster Management Areas), reporting requirements, and any applicable minimum and maximum size limits.
 The Lobster Pot Permit application period is closed and permit Types A, B, C, E and F are no longer available.
 There is no longer a lobster pot permit Type D, which had been required for recreational fishing.
-There is still the allowance for the recreational harvesting of lobsters (Please see the Division's Marine Digest or call 609-748-2020 for more information on the recreational lobster regulations).
-The operator of a vessel participating in the commercial lobster pot allocation established by the NMFS for those that possess a Federal Limited Access American Lobster Permit or by the Department for those that possess a New Jersey Lobster Pot Permit for State waters only.
-The
+There is still the allowance for the recreational harvesting of lobsters

-New Jersey Lobster Pot Permit provides for transfer limitations.
+(Please see the Division's Marine Digest or call 609-748-2020 for more information on the recreational lobster regulations).
+The operator of a vessel participating in the commercial lobster pot fishery must sell all lobster to a federally-permitted lobster dealer and have individual pot tags affixed to all pots.
+Permitted vessels have a limited pot allocation established by the NMFS for those that possess a Federal Limited Access American Lobster Permit or by the Department for those that possess a New Jersey Lobster Pot Permit for State waters only.
+The New Jersey Lobster Pot Permit provides for transfer limitations.
 Lobster permit transfer limitations for vessel upgrade in length and horsepower have been eliminated.
 A license to fish lobster pots will be required only if pots are fished in State waters.